upstash/roadmap/README.md

-# Roadmap Voting App Version-2
+# Roadmap Voting App

 You can deploy Roadmap application yourself and get feedback from your users about your roadmap features.

-In version-2, the users should sign up (via Auth0) to add new features and vote them up.
+In this version, the user should sign up (via Auth0) to add a new feature and vote them up.
 If you prefer the one without authentication, see the [old version](https://github.com/vercel/next.js/tree/canary/examples/with-redis).
 Also you can configure yourself as admin, to set a feature request as `released` also delete any feature request.